stallratte/color-picker/README.md

 # Pick a color

 Select the color of a pixel on your screen by clicking 'Pick color'.
-Position your cursor over the pixel and click the left mouse button.
+Position your cursor over the pixel and click the a mouse button.

 Automatically copies the selected color to clipboard.